ALPHA LAW LLC

 Contested Divorce

-A contested divorce Singapore is the most complicated of divorces because it involves spouses who don't agree with one or more divorce-related issues in their case, such as their matrimonial assets or custody of their children.
+A contested divorce in Singapore is the most complicated of divorces, as it involves spouses that disagree on one or more of the issues pertaining to their case, such as the custody of their children or the distribution of matrimonial assets.

-To file for a divorce Singapore, you must be of the following:
+To file for a divorce in Singapore, the following conditions must apply:

-• Either of the party must be a Singapore Citizen or a Permanent Resident of Singapore
+• Either of the parties must be a Singaporean citizen or a permanent resident of Singapore

-• Either Parties must be habitual resident in Singapore for at least three years.
+• Either party must be a habitual resident in Singapore for at least three years

-What happens if the marriage is less than three years?
+What happens if the marriage has lasted less than three years?

-To file for a Divorce Singapore for marriage under three years, the divorcees must seek permission from the Court.
-The Court must acknowledge that you have suffered exceptional hardship or exceptionally unreasonable and cruel behavior from your spouse.
-With an affidavit supporting these strong grounds, you then can submit these summonses to the Court which will done by a Family Law Lawyer.
+To file for a divorce in Singapore for marriage under three years, the divorcees must seek permission from the court.
+The court must acknowledge that you have suffered exceptional hardship or have been subjected to exceptionally unreasonable and cruel behaviour from your spouse.
+With an affidavit supporting these strong grounds, you then can submit these summonses to the court through a lawyer specialising in family law.

 Irretrievable breakdown of marriage

-For the Judge to grant the divorce Singapore under Irretrievable breakdown of the marriage, either of the spouses must prove the following:
+For a judge to grant a divorce in Singapore under the category of irretrievable breakdown of the marriage, either of the spouses must prove the following:

-• Adultery: Your spouse has committed adultery, and you are intolerable to live with the person
+• Adultery: Your spouse has committed adultery, and you cannot bear to continue living with them

-• Unreasonable Behavior: Your spouse behaves in such a way that you cannot reasonably be expected to with the person
+• Unreasonable Behaviour: Your spouse behaves in such a way that you cannot reasonably be expected to remain with them

-• Desertion: Your spouse has deserted you for a continuous period of at least 2 years
+• Desertion: Your spouse has deserted you for a continuous period of at least two years

-• Separation: Both parties have lived apart for a continuous period of 3 to 4 years
+• Separation: Both parties have lived apart for a continuous period of three to four years

-Spouses with at least one child below 21 years of age and who disagree on the divorce Singapore and all the ancillary matters must attend the Mandatory Parenting Programme (MPP).
+Spouses with at least one child below 21 years of age and who disagree on the divorce in Singapore as well as all ancillary matters must attend the Mandatory Parenting Programme (MPP).

 The application process for divorce in Singapore

-Document needed to start the divorce Singapore proceedings:
+Documents needed to start the proceedings for divorce in Singapore:

 • Writ for Divorce